mycrochetchums

 And finally...

-The best thing with Bothe these techniques is to get your hook out and have a go - find out what works for you!
+The best thing with both these techniques is to get your hook out and have a go - find out what works for you!
 Why not pick one of my free patterns and try changing the size?
-I'd love to see the results - drop me an email here: pia@mycrochetchums.com

 Happy Crocheting!